Battle of Le Mesnil-Patry: Plan

-On 9 June, The Queen's Own Rifles of Canada had come under the 7th Brigade and moved to occupy Bray.
-On 10 June, plans were laid for an attack to fill a gap between the 7th and 9th Brigades, in the valley of the Mue river between Cairon and Rots.
+On 9 June, The Queen's Own Rifles of Canada had come under the command of the 7th Brigade and moved to occupy Bray.
+On 10 June, plans were laid for an attack to fill a gap between the 7th and 9th Brigades, in the valley of the Mue River between Cairon and Rots.
 Planning began for an advance by the 2nd Canadian Armoured Brigade south of Norrey-en-Bessin to occupy high ground beyond Cheux, south of Norrey-en-Bessin, with the clearing of the Mue valley as a preliminary, in support of the main attack due on 12 June.
 Early on 11 June, the preliminary attack was cancelled by General Miles Dempsey, the commander of the Second Army and combined with the main attack, forming the left pincer of another attempt to capture high ground south of Cristot.
 The 69th Infantry Brigade of the 50th (Northumbrian) Division, attacked further west near Bronay, 1 mi north-east of Le Mesnil-Patry.
 An attack by the 7th Armoured Division through Tilly-sur-Seulles on Villers-Bocage and Évrecy, required that all German units further east be engaged to prevent them moving westwards.